Do You See What 👀 See?

 June 19 - September 6, 2017

-The summer exhibition in the Mandelbaum & Albert Family Vision Gallery (9th floor, Wisconsin Institutes for Medical Research) features drawings by children, youth, and adults—each created in response to questions asking how we “see” or visualize things in our heads.
+Please visit the summer exhibition in the Mandelbaum & Albert Family Vision Gallery (9th floor, Wisconsin Institutes for Medical Research), which features drawings by children, youth, and adults—each created in response to questions asking how we “see” or visualize things in our heads.

 PARKING is available in UW-Madison lots 82 or 60, and in ramps 63 or 76.